ethereum/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Contract-Tutorial.rst

 result in the loss of funds from thousands of clients.

-You could create your own token on a different blockchain, but creating on ethereum is easier — so you can focus your energy on the innovation that will make your coin stand out - and it's more secure, as your security is provided by all the miners who are supporting the ethereum network.
-Finally, by creating your token in Ethereum, your coin will be compatible with any other contract running on ethereum.
+You could create your own token on a different blockchain, but creating on Ethereum is easier — so you can focus your energy on the innovation that will make your coin stand out - and it's more secure, as your security is provided by all the miners who are supporting the Ethereum network.
+Finally, by creating your token in Ethereum, your coin will be compatible with any other contract running on Ethereum.

 The Code
 ~~~~~~~~